PatrickHechler/simple-code/README.md

     * if the DEPENDENCY ends with `.*` the compiler will use the simple-export-file with a `.sexp` ending if it currently does not compile the targeted source file
     * otherwise the DEPENDENCY is treated as simple-export-file
 * to use a exprted symbol from a dependency use `dependency_name` `:` `import_name`
+* if instead of a dependency name `&lt;ME&gt;` is used:
+    * no runtime path is allowed to be specified
+    * the STRING is always interpreted as a simple-export-file
+    * the exported symbols can directly be used
+    * if at the end of the parsing process there are symbols in the simple-export-file which are not declared in the translation unit the compilation fails

 ### function